The Louise Shimmel Wildlife Hospital

 What does a rehabilitator do?

-We are laboratory technicians: drawing and analyzing blood for anemia, parasites, signs of disease, or starvation; analyzing fecal samples for parasites, bacteria, blood; radiographing for fractures or other problems.
-Our generous veterinarians donate their services for surgery and general supervision.
+We are laboratory technicians – drawing and analyzing blood for anemia, parasites, and signs of disease or starvation; analyzing fecal samples for parasites, bacteria, and blood; x-raying for fractures or other problems.
+Our staff veterinarian works with several generous off-site veterinarians who donate their services for surgery and consulting.

-And, finally, we have the difficult decisions to make: can we release a bird?
-Is its recovery complete enough to ensure a successful return to the wild - able to fly, catch food, find and defend a territory, attract a mate, reproduce, and migrate, as appropriate to its species?
-This work is done under permits from the Oregon Department of Fish & Wildlife and US Fish & Wildlife Service, including those required for working with eagles, and threatened and endangered species.
-The Cascades Raptor Center has two licensed rehabilitators, with combined experience of over 45 years in the field; we have 7 consulting veterinarians including board-certified avian, surgery, and ophthalmology specialists.
+Our rehabilitation work is done under permits from both the Oregon Department of Fish & Wildlife and the US Fish & Wildlife Service.
+Cascades Raptor Center has two licensed rehabilitators, with combined experience of over 45 years in the field; we have also 7 consulting veterinarians including board-certified avian, surgery, and ophthalmology specialists.

 When a raptor is ready, their release is a beautiful moment to behold!